 “Having control of the project meant we could keep to the required tight delivery schedule, while remaining in control of quality and planning on-site.
 This ability helped to shave three full shifts off the installation, allowing the site to return to full production far earlier than they had thought possible,” says Smith.

 The results are convincing

-As the plant continues to optimise the new system under FLSmidth’s recommended control setup, flocculent savings are maintained and underflow densities have increased up to 8 percentage points from 48 wt. percent to 56 wt. percent (6 percent on average), limited only by the rake drive torque.
+As the plant continues to optimise the new system under FLSmidth’s recommended control setup, flocculant savings are maintained and underflow densities have increased up to 8 percentage points from 48 wt. percent to 56 wt. percent (6 percent on average), limited only by the rake drive torque.

-In addition to the achieved flocculent savings, the increase in leach feed density reduced total volumes reporting to the CIL, the minerals recovery process, by around 16.5 percent.
+In addition to the achieved flocculant savings, the increase in leach feed density reduced total volumes reporting to the CIL, the minerals recovery process, by around 16.5 percent.
 Decreasing cyanide and lime requirements while significantly increasing available leach residence time, promoting gold recovery.

 The results are such that the 34m leach feed thickener with FLSmidth technology is producing higher densities than the 44m tailings thickener with non-FLSmidth OEM technology.

-Dane Smith, Technical Advicor, Dewatering
+Dane Smith, Technical Advisor, Dewatering